gateschema/gateschema-form-react/README.md

 * Extendible, custom form component

 ## How it works
-It transforms a [gateschema](https://github.com/GateSchema/gateschema-js) and the input value into a [StateForm](https://github.com/stateform/StateForm-Specification) state, and passes the state to a StateForm implementation
+It transforms a [gateschema-js](https://github.com/GateSchema/gateschema-js) instance and the input value into a [StateForm](https://github.com/stateform/StateForm-Specification) state, and use a StateForm implemetation to display the form.

 ## Quick Start